9 November 2014

 Polling has revealed strong opposition from within India to the plans of GVK and Adani to import coal from their proposed Queensland mega-mines.
 The poll, conducted by Indian market research company AZ Research for Market Forces, found that 69% of people in India don’t support the import of coal from the proposed Galilee Basin mines, with the strongest opposition to the plans coming from areas such as Gujarat, the home state of Adani.

-Check out the survey results in full here.
 The main findings of the survey were that:

 - The majority of Indians (69%) oppose importing coal from the mines proposed by GVK and Adani, with the strongest opposition found in regions to the west of the country.
 Adani’s home state of Gujarat was 87% opposed to importing coal from the Galilee Basin.